'We must end this uncivil war,' Biden says, taking over a U.S. in crisis

 The pandemic reached a pair of grim milestones on Trump’s final full day in office on Tuesday, reaching 400,000 U.S. deaths and 24 million infections - the highest of any country.
 Millions of Americans are out of work because of pandemic-related shutdowns and restrictions.

-“Few people in our nation’s history have been more challenged or found a time more challenging or difficult than the time we’re in now,” Biden said.

-Biden has vowed to bring the full weight of the federal government to bear on the crisis.
-His top priority is a $1.9 trillion plan that would enhance jobless benefits and provide direct cash payments to households.
+His top priority is a $1.9 trillion plan that would enhance jobless benefits and provide direct cash payments to households to alleviate the financial pain from coronavirus.

 Although Biden has laid out a packed agenda for his first 100 days, including delivering 100 million COVID-19 vaccinations, the Senate could be consumed by Trump’s upcoming impeachment trial, which will move ahead even though he has left office.

-The trial could serve as an early test of Biden’s promise to foster a renewed sense of bipartisanship in Washington.

-Reporting by Trevor Hunnicutt, Patricia Zengerle and Jarrett Renshaw in Washington; Additional reporting by Jeff Mason, Steve Holland, Doina Chiacu, Makini Brice, Alexandra Alper, Diane Bartz, Tim Ahmann and James Oliphant; Writing by Joseph Ax; Editing by Colleen Jenkins and Alistair Bell
+Reporting by Trevor Hunnicutt, Patricia Zengerle and Jarrett Renshaw in Washington; Additional reporting by Jeff Mason, Steve Holland, Doina Chiacu, Makini Brice, Alexandra Alper, Diane Bartz, Tim Ahmann and James Oliphant; Writing by Joseph Ax and John Whitesides; Editing by Colleen Jenkins and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.